 Remember those heart-shaped cookie cutters I talked about to make the croutons?
 You can use those to turn anything into a Valentine’s Day dessert.
 Like brownies!
 Make a batch of brownies and use the cookie cutter to cut them into heart shapes.
 Instant Valentine’s Day dessert.

 Use a small heart cookie cutter to turn cupcakes into Valentine’s Day treats.

 Macarons are also a wonderful dessert.
 You can make the round ones and decorate them with tiny hearts, like these:

 Or you can make heart-shaped macarons using a silicone heart mat.

 I took some cooking classes at Sur la Table last year and one of the things we learned how to make was macarons.
 It was so much fun!
-(I got another round of classes for Christmas this year, so I can’t wait to pick some new classes to take!)
 Macarons aren’t as hard as you think, and I hope you’ll give them a try!

-If you have any ideas for more heart-shaped food, share it in the comment section.
+If you have any ideas for more heart-shaped food, share them in the comment section.
 I’d love to hear from you!

 And I’d love for you to follow me on Pinterest!